3M Industrial Site Visit

 Journey to 3M

 Towering infrastructure that echoes the spirit of innovation.
 The rhythm of machinery humming progress and ingenuity.
-This was the scene that graced me when I had the privilege to attend the 3M Technology industrial site visit on the 8th of March 2024.
+This was the scene that graced me when I had the privilege to attend the 3M Technology industrial site visit on 8 March 2024.

-After being greeted by the impressive building, we were split into three groups, to experience the company.
-My group started with being treated to refreshments, where we had the opportunity to network with Jo, a senior administrator for traffic safety and security division.
+After being greeted by the impressive building, we were split into three groups to experience the company.
+My group started with being treated to refreshments, where we had the opportunity to network with Jo, a senior administrator for the traffic safety and security division.
 Jo was incredibly welcoming, telling us about her experience at 3M, detailing a day at work and telling us about the company’s key innovations.
-She was very welcoming and I enjoyed having the opportunity to network with her before we headed to the dry lab tour.
+I enjoyed having the opportunity to network with her before we headed to the dry lab tour.

 Dry Lab Tour